yeongjaelee/my_project_webpage_nextjs-frontend-/README.md

-developing my personal website to learn web development frontend side and backend side and each part is for practicing coding skills and algorithm frontend
+developing my personal website to learn web development, frontend side and backend side

+each part is for practicing coding skills and algorithm

+frontend
 -------------------------
 framework : react.js, django